 - Secondary Beneficiary: Spouse, partner, children, or other heirs.

-Funding your Trust with Mortgage, Notes, and Other Receivables
+Fund a Trust with Mortgage, Notes, and Other Receivables

 If you have loaned money to anyone, you should assign your interest as lender to your Revocable Living Trust by a written document and notify your debtor of the assignment.

 Funding your Trust with Partnership Interest

 If there are no restrictions in your general partnership agreement, your interest in the general partnership should be transferred through a written assignment of interest signed by you and acknowledged by your partners.

-Funding your Trust with Corporate Business or Professional Interests
+Fund a Trust with Corporate Business or Professional Interests

 Funding your Trust with Sole Proprietorship Business Interests

 Ownership of a sole proprietorship can be transferred to a Revocable Living Trust with a written assignment of interest.

-Funding your Trust with Oil, Gas, and Mineral Interests
+Fund a Trust with Oil, Gas, and Mineral Interests

 If your interest is a lease, assign your rights as a lessee to your Revocable Living Trust by a written assignment.

 Transferring your real property to your trust will require attention to ownership and tax issues based on the nature of the current title to the property.

-Funding your Trust with Anticipated Inheritance, Gift, or Lawsuit Judgment
+Fund a Trust with Anticipated Inheritance, Gift, or Lawsuit Judgment